 So, what were Boxers bred to do?
-Developed in Germany 200 years ago, Boxers were a bull baiting dogs that later became assistants to butchers in slaughterhouses.
+Developed in Germany over 200 years ago, Boxers were first bred to be bull-baiting dogs that later became assistants to butchers in slaughterhouses.
 After coming to the United States, they continued to be working dogs, though they’re mainly kept as a loving family pet.

 RECOMMENDED: Are Boxers Smart?
 Here’s Why